 The buzz is growing around the emerging craft brewery district of Granary/Ballpark, with a generous lineup of gourmet gastropubs and warehouses being carefully restored into high-end microbreweries.

 A magnificently walkable neighborhood, Granary/Ballpark offers quirky pop-up shops operating from shipping containers, ultramodern live-work lofts and—you guessed it—a ballpark that’s home to the AAA ball team, the Salt Lake Bees.

 Even if you’re not lucky enough to visit during the Utah State Fair, this neighborhood that’s home to the Utah State Fairpark is still a midway of hip attractions all year long.
 Hotels and first-class convention centers naturally surround the Salt Lake City Airport, as do hotspots for travelers and conventioneers to let loose and enjoy their stay.

 Hip Salt Lake is hopping to a different beat that deserves to be discovered, and each of these distinct microhoods is leading Salt Lake’s cultural transformation.
-With extreme outdoor sports, boutique and glamorous shopping, and a collection of cafes, restaurants and nightclubs that makes this western town the new frontier of cool, these neighborhoods show the best of the new Salt Lake, whether from the mountaintops, sea level or anywhere in between.
+With extreme outdoor sports, boutique and glamorous shopping, and a collection of cafes, restaurants, and nightclubs that makes this western town the new frontier of cool, these neighborhoods show the best of Salt Lake.